rheia-framework/RHEIA/docs/sphinx/installation.rst

 After installation, the package should be installed in the native :file:`rheia` folder under the default :file:`site-packages` folder, e.g. :file:`C:\\Users\\...\\anaconda3\\Lib\\site-packages\\rheia`.
-From this directory, rheia's unit tests can be conveniently performed using ``pytest``.
+From this directory, the unit tests can be conveniently performed using ``pytest``.

 Package dependencies
 --------------------